Last updated: 12th January 2023

 Our companies and websites

-Where and why we collect and process your personal information
+Where and why we collect your personal data

 Sharing information with third parties

 International transfers of personal data

 Lumi is the leading global provider of fast, accurate and secure technologies to facilitate the smooth running of AGMs, shareholder or member meetings, legislative meetings and elections – whether that is a physical in-room meeting, a virtual meeting or a hybrid meeting.
 Our headquarters are in the United Kingdom, but we have offices in North America, Europe, the Middle East, Africa, Asia and Australia.